 These four elements will set you up for success as you create your operational marketing plan.

 Creating Your Operational Marketing Plan

 There are many elements that should be included in your marketing plan.
 Check out our Marketing Plan Builder, which lists 20 elements to help you create a killer plan.
-This tool has a detailed definition of each element and operational marketing plan examples to help guide you in creating highly effective plans.
+This tool has a detailed definition of each element and operational plan examples to help you create highly effective marketing plans.

 What are the requirements of a successful operational marketing plan?
-In order to build and execute an operational marketing plan, you need:
+To build and execute an operational marketing plan, you need:

 - A goals-based planning approach

 - A complete system view including goals, campaigns, channels, budget, and metrics

 - Discipline to connect all marketing activities to outcomes (ROI, LTV, leads, sales, etc.)

 - A culture of excellence, not a “check the box” mentality